Cartridges

 — All other things being equal, yes, to an extent.

 Many factors influence the stylus longevity.
-The geometric shape of the stylus is, indeed, one of them.
+The geometric shape of the stylus is but one of them.
 Simple conical styli wear fastest.
-Ellipticals and hyperellipticals seems to be the optimal shapes for longevity.
+Ellipticals and hyperellipticals seem to be the optimal shapes for longevity.
 Some more advanced line contact styli last less, and sometimes (thank God infrequently) fail catastrophically, with bits chipping off.

 — Do styli have expiry date?
 Do cartridges?